 - Explaining how exactly fit matters- mainly why consumers’ perceived fit between an event and title sponsor is more of a concern to sponsors rather than venues

-The importance of this research relates to a change of media vehicles from traditional media to purportedly more engaging experiential communication.
+The importance of my sponsorship and integrated brand promotion research relates to a change of media vehicles from traditional media to purportedly more engaging experiential marketing.
 With rapid growth comes the need for theoretical understanding of the whys, hows, and boundary conditions of what activates event sponsorship in communication for brands and non-profits.
-Sponsorship is the fastest growing element in the modern marketing mix (IEG 2013).
-Companies from banks to hospitals are investing more in experiential event marketing and sponsorship; a next stage is to broadly explain these process models in terms of social gravity—bringing and pulling consumers into ideas, movements, values, lifestyles via the events, sponsorships, brands, and social connection (online and offline) with other consumers.
-I see the social gravity element as a deeper theme to continue exploring.
-Thus, a working paper focuses on the community element of an event, and how the event brings members of the community together for a common purpose.
-Social gravity is a recent interest that has emerged from the community aspect of my work, and one I am passionate about.
+Sponsorship is the fastest growing element in the modern marketing mix (IEG, 2019).
+Companies from banks to hospitals are investing more in experiential event marketing and sponsorship.
+Thus, my expertise is to broadly explain these process models in terms of consumer behavior—bringing and pulling consumers into ideas, movements, values, lifestyles via the events, sponsorships, brands, and social connection (online and offline) with other consumers.
+I see the event social responsibility element as a deeper theme to continue exploring.
+Thus, a recent paper (Close Scheinbaum, Lacey & Drumwright, 2019) focuses on the community element of an event, and how the event brings members of the community together for a common purpose.